Laguna1989/obsidian_notes/Learnings/books/Emily Bache - The Coding Dojo Handbook.md

 ### Programming Language:

-- If TDD is the focus: some language you are familiar with
+- If TDD is the focus: Some language you are familiar with
 - If you want to learn a language, pick a new one

 ### Work time of Free Time:

 - Different people will show up

+> [!quote] Martin Fowler
-Martin Fowler quote “Any fool can write code that a computer can understand.
-Great programmers can write code that everyone else can understand”
+> Any fool can write code that a computer can understand.
+Great programmers can write code that everyone else can understand

 Ask Questions